crazywooooorm/MLPractice/shell/bash.md

 ### Directories
 * ~: always represents your home directory
-* /: always represenyts your root directory
+* /: always represents your root directory
 * -: represents the previous directory, usually be used in cd -
 * pwd: shows your current directory
 * pushd & popd let you go to some directory and easily get back